fpcordeiro/choicer/README.md

 ## Installation

-You can install the development version of choicer like so:
+You can install the development version of `choicer` with:

 ``` r
 remotes::install_github("fpcordeiro/choicer")